danilyanedo7/bioinformatics/README.md

 # bioinformatics
-This repositories are going to include the work of applied bioinformatics.
+This repository is going to include the work of applied bioinformatics.
 The author mainly work on tidyverse and bioconductor packages.